laurens-in/workshop-browser2021-code/text.md

 Distance, no matter how near the work of art is, is also an expression of aura.
 Since the traditional art work is a unique existence in time and space, this distance also exists in both dimensions.
 Think about standing in front of the Mona Lisa, no matter how close you can get, you can never touch it and even if you could, would you feel like touching its aura?
 Also the art is fixed in space, and you have to go there and "meet" it, this establishes also a form of hierarchy.
 The mechanically reproduced artwork however "meets the beholder half way".
 The traditional art work is also determined by the history to which it is a subject in the time of its existence.
 This can too create a distance in time between the art and its beholder.

-I certainly experienced this a with generative music, because generative music up until now exists almost exclusively in an exhibition space.
-This means I have the go to the museum, sit on a shitty chair or bench and listen to the generative piece for about 10 minutes with people walking in and out and then going home, mostly disappointed.
+Its funny that the way Benjamin describes art before its mechanical reproduction is actually quite similar to the way I perceive most generative music: Generative music up until now exists almost exclusively in an exhibition space.
+This means I have the go to the museum, sit on a shitty chair or bench and listen to the generative piece for about 10 minutes with people walking in and out only conceptually being able to grasp the extent of the composition, then going home, mostly disappointed.

 Its even the same with any concert: I have to travel to the venue.
 The artist is up on stage, separated from the audience which is behind a fence.
 The artist has absolute authority.
 The audience demands absolute authenticity, as shown every time an artist loses their career for using playback.

-So in a sense these
+There are of course artists who challenge that, like for example Hatsune Miko, but its still the predominant concert experience.

+**anecdote about studying and people not going to concerts**

+---> black metal is special because it also borrows from performance art but is essentially not live music
+---> black metal deals a lot with anger, hate, very physical emotions, but how can you be physical without being social. because we know how media works we can understand the physical intensity behind early records.
 ---> black metal, how to translate authenticity to the mechanically reproducible art
+---> black metal makes a physical experience reproducible, striving for authenticity, which is something that is not possible with generative black metal, but which makes it ultimately authentic again.
 ---> its important because black metal (in a very dumb way) is about individualism above all else, because they have bought the lie

 Through this capability of reproduction the art becomes available to the masses, which for Benjamin holds a lot of potential.
 Think about the invention of printing and what it meant for people being able to read the bible.